AllanGamal/tracky-doc/README.md

 # Tracky
-This is only an overview of the project (private repository, no code in this public repository).
+This is only an overview of the **ongoing** project (private repository, no code in this public repository).

 Tech-stack:
 - NodeJS